Lochnivar/ashverse/world-building/compendium-concept.md

 **LOCKED CANON - FINAL VERSION**

-From the compendium's front matter, footnote 3 (signed by both staffers):
+From the compendium's front matter, footnote 3 (updated to include Claudette):

 > "The General's 1937 Underwood Standard, upon which every sacred manuscript is personally hammered out, is hereby declared **off-limits** to all research and archival assistants.
 >
 > Neither Mr. Kronvoldt nor the Archival Assistant (commonly known as "Auto") is ever permitted to lay a finger upon its hallowed keys.
+>
+> **Exception:** Miss Claudette Beatrice Oswald, in her capacity as External Peer-Review Fellow, is granted **permission** to touch the sacred typewriter when conducting her independent reviews.
+This exception is made under protest by the General, who has been heard to remark that 'the Board of Regents has weaponized typography against me.'
 >
 > This rule is not a matter of trust; it is a matter of **ritual purity**.
 >